joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

-# Intro to Express and Routing
+# Intro to Express.js and Routing

 # Topics
-- Express
+- Express.js
 - nodemon
 - What is Routing?
 - What are HTTP Request Methods?
 - Postman
-- Components of Routing with Express
+- Components of Routing with Express.js
 - Basic Routing

-# 1. Express
+# 1. Express.js

 ### Server-Side Web Frameworks

-Express is a server-side web framework for nodeJS.
+Express.js is a server-side web framework for Node.js.

 Server-side web frameworks are software that make it easier to write, maintain and scale web applications.
 They provide tools and libraries that simplify common web development tasks, including: